List of films featuring slavery

 Film has been the most influential medium in the presentation of the history of slavery to the general public.
 The American film industry has had a complex relationship with slavery, and until recent decades often avoided the topic.
-Films such as The Birth of a Nation (1915) and Gone with the Wind (1939) became controversial because they gave a favorable depiction.
+Films such as The Birth of a Nation (1915) and Gone with the Wind (1939) became controversial because they gave a favorable depiction and helped shift the Lost Cause Myth into a mainstream idea.
 In 1940, The Santa Fe Trail gave a strong condemnation of abolitionist John Brown's attacks on slavery.
 The American civil rights movement in the 1950s made defiant slaves into heroes.